The Sims 4: Create-a-Sim

 In The Sims 4s Create-a-Sim mode, Sim facial and bodily features are adjusted by directly selecting and manipulating the respective area.

 Create-a-Sim (CAS) is the main interface for creating and designing an individual Sim or household in The Sims 4.
 Facial and bodily features are adjusted by directly selecting and manipulating the respective area.
 Sims exist in eight life stages: newborn, infant, toddler, child, teen, young adult, adult, and elder.
 Toddlers were added in a 2017 game update, while a 2023 update replaced the baby life stage with newborn and infant.

 Adult Sims have three personality traits, while children and teens have two.
-Each Sim also has an aspiration, which provides an additional unique trait.
-Traits shape the personality and behavior of a Sim, while aspirations are lifelong goals with tasks that, once completed, rewards the Sim with a beneficial trait that boosts actions related to the aspiration.
-A "Play with Genetics" option allows players to can create relatives with inherited features like facial structure, skin tones, hair colors, and eye colors.
-A 2021 update introduced "likes and dislikes", which reflect the Sim's preferred aesthetics and activities, and are assigned in Create-a-Sim or developed during gameplay.
+Each Sim also has an aspiration, which grants an additional unique trait.
+Traits shape the personality and behavior of a Sim, while aspirations are lifelong goals with tasks that, once completed, reward the Sim with a beneficial trait that boosts actions related to the aspiration.
+A "Play with Genetics" option allows players to create relatives with inherited features such as facial structure, skin tone, hair color, and eye color.
+A 2021 update introduced "likes and dislikes", which reflect a Sim's preferred aesthetics and activities, and are assigned in Create-a-Sim or developed during gameplay.

 Expansion packs and game packs introduce occult Sims, such as aliens, vampires, mermaids, spellcasters, and werewolves.
 Cat and dog pets are introduced via the Cats & Dogs expansion pack, and can be created in Create-a-Sim or adopted during gameplay.
 A 2016 update expanded gender options, allowing for more inclusive clothing and hairstyle options, as well as pregnancy, regardless of gender.
-In response to player demand, a 2020 update introduced an expanded range of skin tones, as well as additional makeup customization.
+After player demand, a 2020 update introduced an expanded range of skin tones, as well as additional makeup customization.

 Preferred pronoun options for Sims were introduced in a 2022 update, developed with the It Gets Better Project and GLAAD; players can assign or create custom pronouns for Sims.
 Another 2022 update added sexual orientation for Sims, allowing for different romantic and sexual attractions, as well as sexual fluidity.